-The following objectives are the primary aims of the IAMP.
-They form the basis for the site specific policies and will form the key indicators against which success will be measured.

-- 1. Build on the area's international reputation in the automotive industries and support Nissan in its expansion and investment in the UK. - 2.
-Enable the North East to continue to achieve a positive balance of trade in goods, thereby strongly supporting the growth and resilience of the UK economy. - 3.
-Deliver a key element of the Sunderland City Deal (in partnership with South Tyneside) with Government and to support the NELEP to stimulate local jobs and growth in the local economy. - 4.
-Attract European-scale 'super suppliers', especially linked to automotive industries and encourage investment and expansion by existing businesses. - 5.
-Ensure the North East has sufficient land to meet the demand of growth employment sectors, in the most appropriate locations to attract private sector investment. - 6.
-Ensure links to sub-regional infrastructure, including ports, roads and airports.
+- 30. The following objectives are the primary aims of the IAMP.
+They form the basis for the site specific policies and will form the key indicators against which success will be measured. - Build on the area's international reputation in the automotive industries and support Nissan in its expansion and investment in the UK. - Enable the North East to continue to achieve a positive balance of trade in goods, thereby strongly supporting the growth and resilience of the UK economy. - Deliver a key element of the City Deal with Government and to support the NELEP to stimulate local jobs and growth in the local economy. - Attract European-scale 'super suppliers', especially linked to automotive industries and encourage investment and expansion by existing businesses. - Ensure the North East has sufficient land to meet the demand of growth employment sectors, in the most appropriate locations to attract private sector investment. - 6.
+Ensure links to sub-regional infrastructure, including ports, roads and airports. - 7.
+Ensure a suitable transport network to realise the vision. - 8.
+Ensure access to a skilled workforce to realise the vision.

-- 7. Ensure a suitable transport network to realise the vision. - 8.
-Ensure access to a skilled workforce to realise the vision. - 9.
-Protect and enhance biodiversity through on and off site mitigation. - 10.
+- Protect and enhance biodiversity through on and off site mitigation. - 10.
 Encourage design and development based on sound sustainability principles. - 11.
-Create a central hub to provide identity and encourage public transport. - 12.
-Maximise opportunities to bring in public sector and private sector funding. - 13.
-Improve flood alleviation, water quality and habitat connectivity along the River Don.
+Create a central hub to provide identity and encourage public transport. - Maximise opportunities to bring in public sector and private sector funding. - Improve flood alleviation, water quality and habitat connectivity along the River Don.